GloBIAS-BioimageAnalysts/Fluorescence_image_analysis_course-GloBIAS_CNR_Naples_2025/README.md

 ### Day 1
 Two software needed: FIJI and ilastik.
 Trainees need to
-1. Download FIJI from [www.fiji.sc](), selecting your operative system.
+1. Download FIJI from [www.fiji.sc](), selecting your operative system, and extract the .zip folder.
+The softwar eis ready for use.

-2. Download ilastik from [https://www.ilastik.org/](https://www.ilastik.org/download#stable:~:text=tracking%20with%20learning.-,Regular%20builds,-Windows%20(64%2Dbit)), selecting your operative system.
+2. Download and install ilastik from [https://www.ilastik.org/](https://www.ilastik.org/download#stable:~:text=tracking%20with%20learning.-,Regular%20builds,-Windows%20(64%2Dbit)), selecting your operative system.